nsaffari00/Expense-Tracker/README.md

 - Summarize Expenses by Month: Groups and sums expenses by month.

 Roles & Tasks:
 - Christos: Made the add_expense() function that allows users to input expense details (category, amount, date).
-Made the View Worked on delete_expense() function, allowing users to and delete expenses.
+Made the view_expenses() fucnction that allows users to see their saved expenses.
+Worked on delete_expense() function, allowing users to and delete expenses.
 Worked on the filter_expenses function which allows user to filter espenses based of criteria.

 - Nikan: Made the calculate_total() function that sums up all the expense amounts.
+Made the summarize_by_month() function that groups up and summarizes expenses by the month.
 Worked on delete_expense() function, allowing users to and delete expenses.
 Worked on the filter_expenses function which allows user to filter espenses based of criteria.

 Challenges:
 - Input Validation: Ensuring the user inputs valid amounts and dates was a key challenge.
 We handled it with error messages and validation checks to prevent crashes.